Nu-invariants of extra-twisted connected sums

 [2] The known supply of asymptotically cylindrical Calabi-Yau manifolds with nontrivial symmetries that fix the K3 surface~$\Sigma$ is very limited.
-In the present paper, we use examples constructed from Fano threefolds of higher index, and from hypersurfaces in weighted projective spaces.
-We only consider examples of Picard rank~$1$ for simplicity.
+In the present paper, we use examples constructed from Fano threefolds of higher index (that is, closed complex 3-folds $Y$ whose anticanonical bundle $-K_Y$ is ample and divisible by an integer $>1$), and from hypersurfaces in weighted projective spaces.
+We only consider examples whose Picard rank $b_2(Y)$ is~$1$ for simplicity.
 The possible groups obtained this way are~$\Gamma\cong\Z/k$ with~$k\le 6$; see Table~\ref{table:blocks}.

-But even though we use only a few asymptotically cylindrical Calabi-Yau manifolds with nontrivial symmetry group, there are typically several different ways to glue two given twisted products~$M_\pm$ by changing the size of the exterior circles and the gluing angle between them.
-Some of the $G_2$-manifolds we construct this way will not be simply connected---we obtain cyclic fundamental groups of order up to~$21$; see example~250 of Table~\ref{table:matchings}--- but the universal covers of these examples will again be extra-twisted connected sums; see Proposition~\ref{prop:cover}.
+But even though we use only a few asymptotically cylindrical Calabi-Yau manifolds with nontrivial symmetry group, there are typically several different ways to glue two given twisted products~$M_\pm$ by changing the size of the exterior circles and the isometry between the torus factors in the asymptotic cross sections.
+Some of the $G_2$-manifolds we construct this way will not be simply connected---we obtain cyclic fundamental groups of order up to~$21$; see Proposition~\ref{prop:pi1} and example~250 of Table~\ref{table:matchings}--- but any connected cover of these examples will again be an extra-twisted connected sum; see Proposition~\ref{prop:cover}.

-Apart from the choice of~$V_+$, $V_-$ and~$\Gamma_+$, $\Gamma_-$, an extra-twisted connected sum is described by two square matrices encoding the gluing of the tori and of the K3 surfaces, and two small integers that fix the actions of~$\Gamma_\pm$.
-These data have to satisfy certain conditions, as described below.
-There are typically several ways to describe the same extra-twisted connected sum up to isometries and orientation reversal; see Proposition~\ref{prop:isom}.
-In addition, passing to dual tori often leads to non-isometric extra-twisted connected sums built from the same blocks with the same K3-matching and the same gluing angle.
-We thus have a kind of partial $t$-duality for extra-twisted connected sums; see Proposition~\ref{prop:dual} and Example~\ref{ex:run-symm}.

-Our combinatorial description of extra-twisted connected sums allows us to find all possible combinations (among the asymptotically cylindrical Calabi-Yau 3-folds used in this paper) by a small computer program.
-Table~\ref{table:matchings} lists~255 examples of extra-twisted considered sums, 192 of which are not contained in~\cite{xtcs}.
+The combinatorial description of extra-twisted connected sums allows us to find all possible combinations (among the asymptotically cylindrical Calabi-Yau 3-folds used in this paper) by a small computer program.
+Table~\ref{table:matchings} lists~255 examples of extra-twisted connected sums, 192 of which are not contained in~\cite{xtcs}.
 Of all the examples, 125 are simply connected, representing at least~106 different $G_2$-deformation types, that is, classes of $G_2$-manifolds related by diffeomorphisms and deformations through torsion-free $G_2$-structures.